swiftlang/swift-evolution/proposals/NNNN-observability.md

 }
 ```

+The macro provides three major ways of interacting with changed properties; a way of tracking changes that are coalesced starting from the willSet of properties and ending based upon a specified isolation, a way of tracking specific value changes that transactionally coalesce around the phase of iteration, and a way of interoperating with UI.
+The first two systems are intended to specifically allow developers to interact with values in non-ui based systems.
+The changes provide a mechanism to track when an instance has values that need to be read after an update occurs.
+It is worth noting that this system has the prerequisite that exclusivity, thread safety, and/or isolation is handled by the object in question.
+If for example two properties have some sort of linked atomicity then it is the responsibility of the author of that type to provide that atomicity since that is the domain of that object and not general observation.
+Likewise, observing a specific property for it's values does not make that specific sequence of values able to be sent from one task to another by the feature of the property's type but instead by the nature of the object being observed.
+I.e. the asynchronous sequence of values is only sendable if and only if the subject of observation is sendable.

+For most tasks that involve the UI; the SwiftUI interoperation is the suggested manner in which to allow data to flow through the views.
+In this document there will be discussion about dependencies and the concept of computed properties.
+It is worth noting that since the SwiftUI interaction is graph based to any field accessed within the scope specified it means that system does not have the limitation of dependency tracking.

 The `@Observable` macro declares and implements conformance to the `Observable` protocol, which includes a set of extension methods to handle observation.
 In the simplest case, a client can use the `values(for:)` method to observe changes to a specific property for a given instance.

 ```swift